pro-cms/voyager/docs/formfields/introduction.md

 ### Component

 Here you can provide a name of a custom Vue component.
-Read more how to add components to Voyager [here](../../plugin-development/components.md)
+Read more how to add components to Voyager [here](../plugins/components.md)

 ### Classes

-This input allows you to enter additional css classes applied to the parent formfield element.
+This input allows you to enter additional CSS classes applied to the parent formfield element.

 ### Validation

 Here you enter all your validation rules and messages which wil be displayed when the rule fails.
 The message field is translatable.
-Learn more about validation [here](../validation.md)
+Learn more about validation [here](../bread/validation.md)

 ## Overview